 Continuing with music… The majority of processions are accompanied by marching bands that provide audible cues for the costaleros & energize spectators.
 Who doesn’t love a good march?
 That said, most of my favorite processions are solemn & go in silence or are only accompanied by a small group of singers.
-There’s something magical about seeing a float go by on a street with the lights out & hearing choral music come & go.
-Also, if you’re lucky enough to hear a saeta –a flamenco-styled religious hymn sung a cappella— you’ll never forget it.
+There’s something magical about seeing a float go by on a street with the lights out & hearing only choral music come & go.
+Also, if you’re lucky enough to hear a saeta —a flamenco-styled religious hymn sung a cappella— you’ll never forget it.

 Entradas and salidas

 Floats are often tall with lots of ornamentation, & church doors are big enough for them to enter or exit.
 But it can be a tight fit.
-Seeing how these enormous constructions get in & out of buildings or turned on to narrow streets is a thrill… all carried by men who can’t see where they’re going!
+Seeing how these enormous constructions get in & out of buildings or turn on to narrow streets is a thrill… all carried by men who can’t see where they’re going!
 They may rely on musical cues but often just the voice of the capataz or headmaster alone.
 Also, witnessing a float on the street for the first time since last year brings a rush.
 It makes the standing & waiting for a couple of hours all worth it.

 Floats draw a lot of attention, but I love watching the nazarenos & penitentes as well… especially at night.
 When the procession stops to rest, wonderful photo ops are to be had: